 what is the restrict / binge cycle?

 Dieting teaches us to restrict ourselves in order to change our body size.
 However, what diets don’t typically take into account is that our body's needs change on a daily basis based on a variety of factors (sleep, stress, hormones, etc).
-So when we are forced to follow external rules rather than tune into internal cues it can lead us to be undernourished throughout the day, only to come home ravinous and binge on anything and everything in the house.
+So when we are forced to follow external rules rather than tune into internal cues it can lead us to be undernourished throughout the day, only to come home ravenous and binge on anything and everything in the house.
 These binge behaviors then lead to feelings of shame or guilt that only further perpetuate the thought process of, "I'll be 'good' tomorrow".
 And the cycle starts over again.

 why does binge eating happen?